Frequently asked questions

 How many creatives may be involved in a project?

-A project may involve 1–3 creatives and a number of schools and kura.
+A project may involve 1–3 creatives and a number of kura and schools.
 In terms of funding, the creative(s) who deliver the project will be remunerated a fixed total amount of $10,000.
 If two or three creatives are involved, this will be split between the creatives.
 If two creative practitioners are delivering 50 hours of contact time each then this will total 100 contact hours.

 Can I claim reimbursement of time spent to plan the project and submit the joint application?

-Can I take my own designed project to schools and kura and apply funding from the Creatives in Schools programme?
+Can I take my own designed project to kura and schools and apply for funding from the Creatives in Schools programme?

-Yes, but you will need to work with the teacher and kaiako to ensure that the project is tailored for the needs of the students and ākonga at that school or kura.
+Yes, but you will need to work with the kaiako to ensure that the project is tailored for the needs of ākonga at that school or kura.

-Will the Ministry of Education find me a school or kura to work with?
+Will the Ministry of Education find me a kura or school to work with?

 No. We will publish your anonymised profile on this Arts Online website.
-It is up to schools and kura which creative(s) they chose to work with.
+It is up to kura and schools which creative(s) they chose to work with.
 If a school requests your details, we will provide them.
+We also recommend contacting your local kura and schools to develop a project instead of waiting to be selected.

 Can I edit my profile after it has been published on this Arts Online website?